All You Need to Know About Tuckpointing

 After applying the wet mortar to the joints, smooth it to resemble a flat surface or slightly indented curve (depending on your desired look).

-When the new mortar begins to harden but is still semi-pliable, use a straightedge and a handheld tuckpointing tool to scrape straight lines in the centers of the newly filled joints.
+When the new mortar begins to harden but is still semi-pliable, use a straightedge and a tuckpointing tool to scrape straight lines in the centers of the newly filled joints.
 Try getting the lines as straight as possible

 Carefully apply lime putty to the scraped lines to form contrasting fillets, then cut away the excess.
 A mason typically uses a straightedge and a small knife for this task, which results in uniform contrasting lines in the centers of the wider mortar joints.